Sikundi/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute pathname of the current working directory
+# alx-system_engineering-devops
+Shell and scripts
+#
+This repo deals with the basics of shell, bash and on how write scripts